 Tell me something about you

-Firstly, I am a second-year student at Polytechnic University of Bucharest and I think you already know how hard this university is since students like myself have a lot of work to do such as homework the size of an entire project and different kinds of projects which require hard-working and time schedule to sort everything out and with such difficulty it is unbelievable, even for me to say, that I can manage all of this.
-I do have an ambition to finish all my homework before deadline and most of time I managed to do so.
+Firstly, I am a second-year student at the Polytechnic University of Bucharest and I think you already know how hard this university is since students like myself have a lot of work to do such as homework the size of an entire project and different/various kinds of projects which require hard-working and time schedule to sort everything out and with such difficulty it is unbelievable, even for me to say, that I can manage all of this.
+I do have an ambition to finish all my homework before the deadline and most of time I managed to do so.

-Secondly, when is the time for a team-based projects I mostly make a team with those who know and can cooperate well, but when I make a team with people I don’t know well, I try to communicate a lot with them to see their ideas for the project.
+Secondly, when there is the time for team-based projects I mostly make a team with those who know and can cooperate well, but when I make a team with people I don’t know well, I try to communicate a lot with them to see their ideas for the project.
 I consider that every part of a project must be discussed with the team since one person can have an idea which can improve the quality of the project significantly.
 I listen carefully to the person speaking when they have something to say.
-In addition, when my teams got stuck taking decisions I give the pros and cons and ask my teammates regarding their opinion and try to get something for them, but if they don’t know what to do I take the lead and try to solve the problem as it was my problem.
+In addition, when my teams got stuck taking decisions I give the pros and cons and ask my teammates regarding their opinion and try to get something for them, but if they don’t know what to do I take the lead and try to solve the problem as if it was my problem.

 Thirdly, when someone asks for my help, I am willing to help them with what I can and explain the logic of the problem, just so they can make a connection with their issue or give them a different approach.
-I managed to achieve such communicative skills because of the Pedagogic course I got into for over a year and it proved worth attending to so far.
+I managed to achieve such communicative skills because of the Pedagogic course I got into for over a year and it proved worth attending so far.
 I improved my communicative skills so much that I managed to help a friend when he had a segmentation fault in a program.
 As I found the problem, I started explaining what the issue was step by step and to my surprise my friend understood what I explained to him.

 Furthermore, when I got some time I mostly go and play some basketball to either practice new moves and still work on that slam dunk that I strongly want to do or play some games when my friends are out and willing to do so.
-I am not a professional on basketball, but it is very relaxing when you have someone to discuss and play.
+I am notprofessional in basketball, but it is very relaxing when you have someone to discuss and play.

 Tell me a time when you proved to be ambitious